Evolution of the brain: Human brain

 However, recent research has called into question the hypothesis of a threefold increase in brain size when comparing Homo sapiens with Australopithecus and chimpanzees.
-For example, in an article published in 2022 entitled 'Interpopulational variation in human brain size: implications for hominin cognitive phylogeny' researchers compiled a large data set of contemporary humans and found that the smallest human brains are less than twice that of large brained chimpanzees.
+For example, in an article published in 2022 compiled a large data set of contemporary humans and found that the smallest human brains are less than twice that of large brained chimpanzees.
 As the authors write '...the upper limit of chimpanzee brain size is 500g/ml yet numerous modern humans have brain size below 900 g/ml.'
-Consequently, the authors argue that the notion of an increase in brain size being related to advances in cogntion needs to be re-thought in light of global variation in brain size, as the brains of many modern humans with normal cogntive capacities are only 400g/ml larger than chimpanzees.
+(Note that in this quote, the unit g/ml is to be understood not in the usual way as gram per millilitre but rather as gram or millilitre.
+This is consistent because brain density is close to 1 g/ml.)
+Consequently, the authors argue that the notion of an increase in brain size being related to advances in cognition needs to be re-thought in light of global variation in brain size, as the brains of many modern humans with normal cognitive capacities are only 400g/ml larger than chimpanzees.
 Additionally, much of the increase in brain size - which occurs to a much greater degree in specific modern populations - can be explained by increases in correlated body size related to diet and climatic factors.

 Australopiths lived from 3.85 to 2.95 million years ago with the general cranial capacity somewhere near that of the extant chimpanzee—around 300–500 cm3.
 Considering that the volume of the modern human brain is around 1,352 cm3 on average this represents a substantial amount of brain mass evolved.
 Australopiths are estimated to have a total neuron count of ~30-35 billion.

 Progressing along the human ancestral timeline, brain size continues to steadily increase (see Homininae) when moving into the era of Homo.
 For example, Homo habilis, living 2.4 million to 1.4 million years ago and argued to be the first Homo species based on a host of characteristics, had a cranial capacity of around 600 cm3.
 Homo habilis is estimated to have had ~40 billion neurons.